-- Utilise stormwater management solutions that mimic the natural water cycle and enhance the water quality; - Employ an integrated stormwater management approach that supports connectivity to the natural environment and gives effect to Te Mana o te Wai and the community wellbeing; - c.
-Manage flooding and surface water flow to safeguard the community and infrastructure in a sustainable manner. - d.
+- Utilise stormwater management solutions that mimic the natural water cycle and enhance the water quality; - Employ an integrated stormwater management approach that supports connectivity to the natural environment and gives effect to Te Mana o te Wai and the community wellbeing; - Manage flooding and surface water flow to safeguard the community and infrastructure in a sustainable manner. - d.
 The hydrological regime in the area is replicated such that the maximum rate of discharge and peak flood levels post development are no greater than pre-development; - e.
 That there are no overland flows from attenuation systems or soak pits for 1% AEP events or less unless there is a defined and acceptable overland flow path - f.
-Ensure that there is a maximum 24-hour drain-down for any attenuation systems basis/soak pits for 1% AEP events; - g.
-That there are no overland flows across SH6 for 1% AEP events or less; - h.
-That there are no direct discharges from the development area into Lake Hayes; - i.
-That runoff from all roads is managed through appropriate treatment device(s); - Avoid a proliferation of multiple stormwater management systems and devices.
-Depending on location and land ownership structures this may necessitate co-operation of multiple landowners to ensure an acceptable approach;
+Ensure that there is a maximum 24-hour drain-down for any attenuation systems basis/soak pits for 1% AEP events;

-Commented [MF123]: #44 Department of Conservation
+Commented [JB132]: #44 Department of Conservation

-Commented [MF124]: #77 Ladies Mile Property Syndicate
+Commented [JB133]: #77 Ladies Mile Property Syndicate